adutbeny/Usask-GeoGuessr/README.md

 ## Installing & Running

-To install and run the game, your own instances of google maps API, MySQL database are required to maintain scores and use the map.
+To install and run the game, your own instances of a google maps API key, MySQL database are required to maintain scores and use the map.
+An instance of Google Firebase is also required for multiplayer specifically.

-1. A script is provided under src/main/resources called setup.sql to create the database and tables locally.
+1. A script is provided under src/main/resources called setup.sql to create the mysql database and tables locally.
 Run on a form of sql console to create.

-- Fill in private information after creating a new file config.template under src/main/resources.
+2. Fill in private information after creating a new file config.template under src/main/resources.
 Use the config.properties.template under resources as reference for your file.
-- Create a .jar file and run the application.
+3. Create a .jar file and run the application.

 No other dependencies should be needed.